 A.R.T.S is an acronym for Academic Resources for Teachers and Students.
 The A.R.T.S. program is developed by our staff to provide cross curriculum lessons for Kindergarten through Twelfth grades.
-The Kimball provides this as a way to integrate art into lessons that are based on core subjects such as Math, Science, Reading, Writing, History, Geography and Language Arts.
-All lesson plans that are created are based on the Utah State Core Curriculum Requirements and correlate to our Main Gallery exhibits.
+The Kimball provides this as a way to integrate art into lessons that are based on national core subject curriculum such as Math, Science, Reading, Writing, History, Geography and Language Arts.
+All lesson plans that are created are based on the Utah State and National Core Curriculum Requirements and correlate to our Main Gallery exhibits.

 Bring the Kimball to your Classroom or School

-The Kimball Art Center will gladly come to your classroom to teach a lesson based on our current exhibit or any past exhibit.
+The Kimball Art Center will gladly come to your classroom to teach a lesson based on our current Main Gallery exhibit.
 Kimball classroom visits include one hour of instruction.
 During this time, the Kimball instructor will teach a lesson and complete a hands-on activity with the class.
-Classroom visits are free, include supplies and the cost of transportation for our staff to come and visit your school.
+Classroom visits are free, and include supplies and the cost of transportation for our staff to come and visit your school.
 A teacher must stay in the classroom with the students during Kimball’s visit.
 In-classroom visits may also require use of the internet and a projector so that students may see and discuss the pieces on display.

 Transportation & Directions

 The Kimball Art Center is unable to provide transportation funding.
-Park City does offer a free public transportation bus system that can be accessed from most of the schools.
-Schools must provide their own transportation and transportation funding.
-Please contact the Education Director for more information at 435.649.8882 extension 112 or firstname.lastname@example.org.
+Park City does offer a free public transportation system.
+Schools in the surrounding areas must provide their own transportation and transportation funding.
+Please contact the Education Department for more information at 435.649.8882 extension 105 or email@example.com.

-The Kimball Art Center does not have parking for busses or cars.
-Busses are welcome to pull up to the front of the Kimball to let students load off and on, but will need to find parking during the tours.
+The Kimball Art Center does not have parking for busses, cars or other vehicles.
+School busses are welcome to pull up to the front of the Kimball to let students load off and on, but will need to find parking during the tours.
 Please do not load students off on or on the bus at the back entrance to the Kimball Art Center.
 The Kimball’s front door is located at 638 Park Avenue, busses can drop students off at the corner of Park Avenue and Heber Avenue.
 Our back entrance doors remain locked during business hours.